 MySQL has three date types for use in columns.
 These are DATETIME, DATE, and TIMESTAMP.
-DATETIME columns store date and time as a string in the form YYYY-MM-DD HH:MM:SS (e.g. 2006-12-25 13:43:15).
-DATE columns use just the date part of this format – YYYY-MM-DD (e.g. 2006-12-25).
+DATETIME columns store date and time in some internal format (I've not found what that is) for efficiency but always converts them to/from a string in the form YYYY-MM-DD HH:MM:SS (e.g. 2006-12-25 13:43:15) when accessing them.
+DATE columns use just the date part of this format - YYYY-MM-DD (e.g. 2006-12-25).
 TIMESTAMP columns, despite their name, are nothing like the unix timestamps used in PHP.
 A TIMESTAMP column is simply a DATETIME column that automatically updates to the current time every time the contents of that record are altered.
-(That’s a simplification but broadly true and the details are not important here).
+(That's a simplification but broadly true and the details are not important here).
 In particular, since version 4.1 of MySQL the TIMESTAMP format is exactly the same as the DATETIME format.

 So the problem is how to work with these two very different date formats - the PHP timestamp integer and the MySQL DATETIME string.
 There are three common solutions...